mmuratarat/mmuratarat.github.io/_pages/faq.md

 {% endhighlight %}

 To analyze and debug JSON data, we may need to print it in a more readable format.
 This can be done by passing additional parameters `indent` and `sort_keys` to `json.dumps()` and `json.dump()` method.

+#### What is the time complexity for Binary Search Tree?

+Binary Search Trees (BST) has different time complexities for best and worst cases.
+In the best cases, access, search, insert and deletion operations have O(log n) time where n is the number of nodes in the balanced binary search tree.
+If you do $n$ searches in the binary tree, hence the total complexity is O(nlog(n)).

+However, the time complexity for these operations is O(n) in the worst case when the tree becomes unbalanced.
+Because in the absolute worst case, a binary tree with $n$ elements would be like a linked list and this is why we need to balance the trees to achieve O(log N) search.
+Besides, similarly, if you are doing $n$ searches in the unbalanced tree, the total complexity will turn out to be O(n^2).